 Common Law Marriages:

 Yes.
-When the Supreme Court denied to review Virginia's same-sex marriage case in October 2014, gay marriages were allowed to begin there immediately.
+When the Supreme Court denied reviewing Virginia's same-sex marriage case in October 2014, gay marriages were allowed to begin there immediately.

-If either of you are under 18 years of age, you must have written, notarized consent from a parent or your legal guardian.
+If either of you is under 18 years of age, you must have written, notarized consent from a parent or your legal guardian.

 Officiants in Virginia: